-- 7.2.1 Individuals are especially vulnerable to harm in custodial settings.
-In accordance with the 2015 Nelson Mandela Rules, all prisoners shall be treated with the respect due to their inherent dignity and value as human beings.
+- 7.2.1 Individuals are especially vulnerable to injury in custodial settings.
+In accordance with the UN Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules), all prisoners shall be treated with the respect due to their inherent dignity and value as human beings.
 No prisoner shall be subjected to, and all prisoners shall be protected from, torture or other forms of cruel, inhuman, or degrading treatment or punishment, for which no circumstances whatsoever may be invoked as a justification.
-The safety and security of prisoners, staff, and visitors shall be ensured at all times.55 - 7.2.2 Regulations for custodial settings should clearly state which less-lethal weapons and related equipment are authorised for use, by whom, and what types of force may be used.
-They should establish rules and procedures for use that comply with international standards. - 7.2.3 Custodial staff shall not, in their relations with persons in custody or detention, use force except as a last resort, and only in cases involving in self-defence, attempted escape, or active/passive physical resistance to an order based on law or regulations.56 Proportionate force may also be used, where necessary, to protect a detainee, including where he or she is self-harming.
+The safety and security of prisoners, staff, and visitors shall be ensured at all times.60 - 7.2.2 Regulations for custodial settings should clearly state which less-lethal weapons and related equipment are authorised for use, by whom, and what types of force may be used.
+They should establish rules and procedures for use that comply with international standards. - 7.2.3 Custodial staff shall not, in their relations with persons in custody, use force except as a last resort, and only in cases involving in self-defence, attempted escape, or active/passive physical resistance to an order based on law or regulations.61 Proportionate force may also be used, where necessary, to protect a detainee, including where he or she is self-harming.

-54 See, e.g., P. C. Meade, 'Police and domestic dog bite injuries: What are the differences?
+59 See, e.g., P. C. Meade, 'Police and domestic dog bite injuries: What are the differences?
 What are the implications about police dog use?', Injury Extra, Vol. 37, No. 11 (November 2006), pp. 395-401.

-55 Rule 1, 2015 Nelson Mandela Rules.
+60 Rule 1, 2015 Nelson Mandela Rules.